 ◈ Meals: Dinner & Breakfast

-Stopping en route to share tea with some welcoming local families in their handwoven tent while enjoying the silence of the Sahara Desert.
-After that, drive back to Khamlia village, where you’ll enjoy your lunch in a local restaurant, you may like to try Medfouna (also called “Berber pizza”).
-It’s traditional stuffed bread prepared with meat, herbs and spices by the nomadic people.
-The Sahara excursion ends in the Oasis of Merzouga, a small patch of vegetation surrounded by desert, then return to your beautifully decorated riad.
-This afternoon why not walk to Erg chebbi dunes to witness sunset again or try out Quad Bike Tour or even Dune Buggy Ride, it is a wonderful experience that you should not miss out!
+While en route, take a pause to share tea with warm-hearted local families inside their handwoven tents, all while relishing the serene ambiance of the Sahara Desert.
+Following this, return to Khamlia village, where you can savor your lunch at a local eatery, and you might want to try Medfouna, also known as “Berber pizza”.
+This traditional stuffed bread is prepared with a combination of meat, herbs, and spices by the nomadic people.
+The Sahara excursion concludes at the Oasis of Merzouga, a small oasis of greenery amidst the desert.
+Afterwards, make your way back to your beautifully adorned riad.
+In the afternoon, consider taking a walk to the Erg Chebbi dunes for another opportunity to witness the sunset, or opt for a Quad Bike Tour or a Dune Buggy Ride, both of which offer unforgettable experiences that you shouldn’t miss out on.

 ◈ Overnight: Merzouga village